rook/rook/design/object-bucket/object-bucket.md

 spec:
   storageClassName: some-object-store
   secretName: my-s3-key-pair
-  generateBucketName: prefix [2]
+  bucketNamePrefix: prefix [2]
 ```

 1. Added by the rook operator.
-1. As with `metadata.generateName`, the operator will append a hyphen followed by random characters to the string given here.
+1. The operator will append a hyphen followed by random characters to the string given here.

 #### Access Keys Secret